brucemack/kc1fsz-rc1/docs/users.md

 (radio) is either 0 or 1.

 (adj_db) The receive audio is amplified/attenuated by this value.
+Default is 0dB.

 #### set txtonemode (radio) (mode)